 Black Mass Recycling in South Korea Trends and Forecast

 The future of the black mass recycling market in South Korea looks promising with opportunities in the automotive, consumer electronic, energy, aerospace and defense, and construction applications.
 The global black mass recycling market is expected to reach an estimated $28.1 billion by 2031 with a CAGR of 20.4% from 2025 to 2031.
 The black mass recycling market in South Korea is also forecasted to witness strong growth over the forecast period.
-The major drivers for this market are the growing demand for lithium-ion batteries in electric vehicles, the increasing concern about battery waste disposal, and the government initiatives aimed at recycling.
+The major drivers for this market are the growing demand for lithium-ion batteries in electric vehicles, the increasing concern towards battery waste disposal, and the government initiatives towards recycling.

-• Lucintel forecasts that, within the battery source category, automotive batteries are expected to witness the highest growth over the forecast period.
+• Lucintel forecasts that, within the battery source category, the automotive battery is expected to witness the highest growth over the forecast period.

 • Within the application category, automotive is expected to witness the highest growth over the forecast period.